TolgaKmbl/HumanResourceManagementSystem-Microservice/README.md

 - [x] Add an async email service to send an activation mail
 - [ ] Add job adverts and a cv service
 - [ ] Convert one of the services into kotlin or asp.net core
+- [ ] (IMPORTANT) Add a rollback mechanism to services that are triggered from aggregator service.
+Use SAGA pattern with Kafka.